Linh-0v0/to-do-app-fe/README.md

 ### User Interface

-- Modern, responsive design with Tailwind CSS
+- Responsive design with Tailwind CSS
-- Intuitive task creation and editing
+- Task creation and editing
 - Profile management section
 - Toast notifications for user feedback
 - Date and time pickers for scheduling